 The Board of Directors has approved and recommends that the stockholders approve an amendment to the Company's Articles of Incorporation to eliminate the preemptive rights of stockholders to acquire proportional amounts of the Company's unissued shares upon the decision of the Board of Directors to issue them.
-A copy of the proposed amendment is attached as Appendix A to this Proxy Statement.
+A copy of the proposed amendment appears as Article (k) of Appendix A to this Proxy Statement.